dustinstansbury/spearmint/README.md

 ## Bootstrap Hypothesis Tests

 If your samples do not follow standard parametric distributions (e.g. Gaussian, Binomial, Poisson), or if you're comparing more exotic descriptive statistics (e.g. median, mode, etc) then you might want to consider using a non-parametric [Bootstrap Hypothesis Test](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).
-Running bootstrap tests is easy in ✨abracadabra✨, you simply use the `"bootstrap"` `inference_method`.
+Running bootstrap tests is easy in ✨spearmint✨, you simply use the `"bootstrap"` `inference_method`.

 ```python
 # Tests and data can be copied via the `.copy` method.